DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 #### Create facets

-Correctly defining facets is important as they improve the usability of indexed logs in analytics, monitors, and aggregation features across Datadog's logs management product.
+Correctly defining facets is important as they improve the usability of indexed logs in analytics, monitors, and aggregation features across Datadog's Log Management product.

 They allow for better findability of application logs by populating autocomplete features across Log Management.